GradyB-Lambda/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   -Its similar to a <Route> in that it attemps to find a mathcing URL, but the advantage is in it can match data with out rendering a <route>
 1. How would you explain form validation to someone who has never programmed before?
+   -Validation is a way to make sure the things that are required on a page be compelted by the user.
 1. In 1-2 sentences, define end to end testing.
+   -End to end testing involves testing the processes and functionality from the user's perspective.
+Making sure that buttons work, input fields clear after submitting info, options are toggled on or off; creating testing involves simulating the user experience.

 ## Instructions